 Idella Parker with Bud and Liz Crussell

-This illustrated memoir tells the story of the years before and after Idella Parker worked a as cook, housekeeper, and confidante to Pulitzer Prize-winning author Marjorie Kinnan Rawlings.
+This illustrated memoir tells the story of the years before and after Idella Parker worked as a cook, housekeeper, and confidante to Pulitzer Prize-winning author Marjorie Kinnan Rawlings.

 Josiah Walls: Florida’s Black Congressman of Reconstruction